mrc-ide/covid19-forecasts-orderly/README.md

    ```

 6. produce_exec_summary Generates the summary that goes into the
    report.
 Run as all other tasks.
-It is the execuive summary which is
+It is the executive summary which is
    the summary of the new report. produce_summary task is redundant
    and can be ignored for now.